UTS:ACRI WEBINAR: PRC climate and energy policies: status, trends, implications for Australia

 How is the PRC’s carbon market likely to develop?
 How will energy policies, in particular, industrial coal policy, change?
 How will the power shortage impact on the power sector?
 How will the PRC respond to the European Union’s carbon border adjustment?
 What do these developments mean for Australia?

-The Australia-China Relations Institute at the University of Technology Sydney (UTS:ACRI) in partnership with the Institute for Sustainable Futures (ISF) will host an online webinar with Professor Zhongxiang Zhang, Director of the China Academy of Energy, Environmental and Industrial Economics, interviewed by Professor Stuart White, Director of ISF, exploring these questions and more.
+The Australia-China Relations Institute at the University of Technology Sydney (UTS:ACRI) in partnership with the Institute for Sustainable Futures (ISF) hosted an online webinar with Professor Zhongxiang Zhang, Director of the China Academy of Energy, Environmental and Industrial Economics, interviewed by Professor Stuart White, Director of ISF, exploring these questions and more.

 Time: 12.30pm - 1.30pm AEDT